Giray18/Data-Engineering-on-GCP/README.md

   * analytical_queries : Creates views that holding requested analytical queries from ingested table on Bigquery.
 Applying flattenning functions and creating tabular datasets can be exported by downstream systems.

-  * delete_from_staging : After all steps completed files located on first ingestion bucket being deleted by dag at this taskgroup.
+  * delete_from_staging : After all steps completed, files located on first ingestion bucket being deleted by dag at this taskgroup.

 **cloud function** : Holding python files used to create Cloud function that triggers main dag file